 They grow in temperate climates as annuals.
 Bell pepper is available all year round on our market places.
-This fruit, well integrated into our cooking, has many different uses and it makes itself available to us to better our health and our beauty!

-Bell pepper, a short story
+Bell pepper, a short history

 Bell pepper has been cultivated for millennia.
 It was domesticated in Mexico 5000 years ago, as seeds found in archaeological dig sites have proven.

 Bell pepper arrived in the Spanish mainland during the XVth century and from there, as time passed, spread to the rest of Europe.